Best POD Coffee Machines

 Dolce Gusto pods on Amazon

-Tassimo has been a little cleverer and has barcodes on their pods that the machine reads so it knows how much water to push through the pod so you have to buy the Tassimo original disks as compatibles are not available.
+Tassimo has been a bit cleverer and has barcodes on their pods that the machine reads so it knows how much water to push through the pod so you have to buy the Tassimo original disks as compatibles are not available.

 What’s inside the coffee POD?